-In the separation and distribution agreement, Newco will agree to indemnify, defend and hold harmless BD, each of BD's affiliates, and each of BD's affiliates' directors, officers and employees, from and against all liabilities relating to, arising out of or resulting from:
+In the separation and distribution agreement, Newco will agree to indemnify, defend and hold harmless BD, each of BD's affiliates, and each of BD's affiliates' directors, officers, employees and agents, from and against all liabilities relating to, arising out of or resulting from:

-• the Newco Liabilities;

-- Newco's failure or the failure of any other person to pay, perform or otherwise promptly discharge any of the Newco Liabilities, in accordance with their respective terms, whether prior to, at or after the distribution; - except to the extent relating to a BD Liability, any guarantee, indemnification or contribution obligation for the benefit of Newco by BD that survives the distribution; - any breach by Newco of the separation and distribution agreement or any of the ancillary agreements; and - any untrue statement or alleged untrue statement or omission or alleged omission of a material fact in the Form 10 or in this information statement (as amended or supplemented), except for any such statements or omissions made explicitly in BD's name.
+- the Newco Liabilities; - Newco's failure or the failure of any other person to pay, perform or otherwise promptly discharge any of the Newco Liabilities, in accordance with their respective terms, whether prior to, at or after the distribution; - except to the extent relating to a BD Liability, any guarantee, indemnification or contribution obligation, surety bond or other credit support agreement, arrangement, commitment or understanding for the benefit of Newco by BD that survives the distribution; - any breach by Newco of the separation and distribution agreement or any of the ancillary agreements; and - any untrue statement or alleged untrue statement or omission or alleged omission of a material fact in the Form 10 or in this information statement or other related disclosure document (as amended or supplemented), except for any such statements or omissions made explicitly in BD's name.

-BD will agree to indemnify, defend and hold harmless Newco, each of Newco's affiliates and each of Newco's affiliates' directors, officers and employees from and against all liabilities relating to, arising out of or resulting from:
+BD will agree to indemnify, defend and hold harmless Newco, each of Newco's affiliates and each of Newco's affiliates' directors, officers, employees and agents from and against all liabilities relating to, arising out of or resulting from:

-- the BD Liabilities; - the failure of BD or any other person to pay, perform or otherwise promptly discharge any of the BD Liabilities in accordance with their respective terms whether prior to, at or after the distribution; - except to the extent relating to a Newco Liability, any guarantee, indemnification or contribution obligation for the benefit of BD by Newco that survives the distribution; - any breach by BD of the separation and distribution agreement or any of the ancillary agreements; and - any untrue statement or alleged untrue statement or omission or alleged omission of a material fact made explicitly in BD's name in the Form 10 or in this information statement (as amended or supplemented).
+- the BD Liabilities; - the failure of BD or any other person to pay, perform or otherwise promptly discharge any of the BD Liabilities in accordance with their respective terms whether prior to, at or after the distribution; - except to the extent relating to a Newco Liability, any guarantee, indemnification or contribution obligation, surety bond or other credit support agreement, arrangement, commitment or understanding for the benefit of BD by Newco that survives the distribution; - · any breach by BD of the separation and distribution agreement or any of the ancillary agreements; and - any untrue statement or alleged untrue statement or omission or alleged omission of a material fact made explicitly in BD's name in the Form 10 or in this information statement or other related disclosure document (as amended or supplemented).